rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example2/README.md

-The example in this directory has the same number of AMR levels (7) as `../example1/_output1c` and the single `fort.b0006` file in that directory (at 1 hour simulated time) is 16M, whereas the entire `_output` directory in this example (containing the fgmax and 31 frames of fgout files) is only 14M.
+The example in this directory has the same number of AMR levels (7) as `../example1/_output1c` and the single `fort.b0006` file in that directory (at 1 hour simulated time) is 16M, whereas the entire `_output` directory in this example (containing the fgmax results and 31 frames of fgout files) is only 14M.

 ### Annotated fgout grid section